 Business scheduling apps

 Business scheduling apps make it possible for you to set appointments without any manpower at all.
-That’s because these apps give you a front-facing webpage where your clients can book their own appointments.
+That’s because these apps give you a front-facing place where your clients can book their own appointments—that don’t conflict with your schedule.
 The process is simple:

 - Populate your scheduling software with the sessions you offer.

-- Your clients visit the scheduling app to book time with you or your employees.
+- Your clients visit your scheduler to book time with you or your employees.

 - They look at your schedule and find the open slot that works best for them.